apache/camel/components/camel-google/camel-google-bigquery/ReadMe.md

 Service Account Email and Service Account Key can be found in the GCP JSON credentials file as client_email and private_key respectively.

 For the tests the `project.id` and `bigquery.datasetId` needs to be configured.
-By default the current google user will be used to connect but credentials can be provided either by account/key (via `service.account` and `service.key`) or a credentials file (`service.credentialsFileLocation`)
+By default, the current google user will be used to connect but credentials can be provided either by account/key (via `service.account` and `service.key`) or a credentials file (`service.credentialsFileLocation`)

 Running tests against BigQuery instance:

 ```
-mvn -Pgoogle-bigquery-test verify
+mvn verify
 ```